MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 [Bulk invite](../../external-id/tutorial-bulk-invite.md#invite-guest-users-in-bulk)  - If you use Microsoft Entra B2B collaboration to work with external partners, you can invite multiple guest users to your organization at the same time.

-### Enable guest users to securely access an organization’s resources by accepting an invitation
+### Enable business partners and external users to access an organization’s resources by invitation
 Now that we have discussed the various ways that guest users can be onboarded into your organizations systems, we should cover the second part of the process.
 Guest user acceptance or redemption.
 There are several different ways a guest user can redeem an invitation.
 The table below provides an overview of these ways.

 |Process|Description|